Skip to content

 Installation

 openretina can be installed in several ways depending on your needs.
 Choose the installation method that best fits your use case.
+In either case, we recommend a dedicated virtual environment to avoid dependency conflicts.

 Prerequisites